kkagill/ExodusKorea-Backend/README.md

 Video sharing platform for those who want to escape from South Korea due to severe competitions and fine dust coming from mainland China that can impose dangers to health.

-Ran this project on a production server for two months back in early 2019 and had a few hundred users
+Project was on a production server for two months back in early 2019 and had a few hundred users

 - ASP.NET Core 2
 - I deleted sensitive data such as secrets and passwords in the projects